Rationale

 Through school visits and external visitors we teach children the importance of celebrating differences and similarities in our community and the wider world.

-The aim of RE as stated in the Southwark Agreed Syllabus 2018 agreed links RE with six forms of development: intellectual, spiritual, moral, social, cultural and emotional.
+The aim of RE as stated in the Southwark Agreed Syllabus links RE with six forms of development: intellectual, spiritual, moral, social, cultural and emotional.

 Intellectual Development